 These are only a few of the methods to avoid probate administration of a decedent’s estate.
 In planning for nonprobate transfers, individuals should be aware of the pros and cons of their options and anticipate which option works best for their needs.
 Individual should also be aware of issues regarding liquidity and the intended beneficiaries.
 Even so, many can benefit from the use of the various nonprobate transfers.

 Estate planning is a highly complex area of law.
-If you are interested in nonprobate transfers or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters, including nonprobate transfers, and we are happy to offer you a free consultation.
+If you are interested in nonprobate transfers or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, including nonprobate transfers, and we are happy to offer you a free consultation.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.